Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Appendix

 \subsection{Efficient Computation of Continuous-time Passive Safety under Imperfect burns}

 This subsection details the efficient computation of the continuous-time constraint satisfaction defined in Eq.~\eqref{eq:ct_ps_integral}.
-By exploiting the linear time-varying dynamics and the analytical State Transition Matrix (STM), the double integral over time $\tau$ and the impulse fraction $\alpha$ can be computed using a semi-analytical approach: exact integration over $\alpha$ followed by Gauss-Legendre quadrature over $\tau$.
+By exploiting the LTV dynamics and the analytical STM, the double integral over time $\tau$ and the impulse fraction $\alpha$ can be computed using a semi-analytical approach: exact integration over $\alpha$ followed by Gauss-Legendre quadrature over $\tau$.

 Let $\boldsymbol{x}(t_k; 0, \alpha) = \boldsymbol{x}_k + \alpha \Gamma_k \boldsymbol{u}_k$ denote the state immediately following a fractional impulse $\alpha$.
 The drifted state at time $t_k+\tau$ along the reference state is given by $\bar{\boldsymbol{x}}(t_k; \tau, \alpha) = {\Phi}(t_k+\tau, t_k)\bar{\boldsymbol{x}}(t_k; 0, \alpha)$.
 Defining the auxiliary symmetric matrix $\Theta(t_k,\tau)$ and scalar coefficients $a, b, c$ as